 One of the most common questions I hear from HR teams early in conversations is, “Do you allow people to recognize each other with points?”.
 I reply “No we don’t” then explain why Blueboard isn’t a points-based system.

-In today’s digitally-charged workplaces, points-based reward systems have become the default solution for recognition programs that often get classified as a “checklist item”.
-The simple existence of a recognition program satisfies many organizations.
+In today’s digitally-charged workplaces, points-based employee reward systems have become the default solution for employee recognition programs that often get classified as a “checklist item”.
+The simple existence of an employee recognition program satisfies many organizations.

 Let’s start with the basics: employee recognition is when a peer, manager, or company wants to say “thank you” to an employee.
-Frequently, this type of recognition is tied to a reward — which can come in many forms like cash, gift cards, experiences, or points.
+Frequently, this type of employee recognition is tied to an employee reward — which can come in many forms like cash, gift cards, experiences, or points.

-A points-based reward system works by allowing a sender to give points to a recipient, which are tied to an obscured, specific dollar value on the backend.
-It depends on how an organization decides to structure its system, but these points can usually be redeemed for merchandise, gift cards, or travel incentives from a rewards catalog.
+A points-based employee reward system works by allowing a sender to give points to a recipient, which are tied to an obscured, specific dollar value on the backend.
+It depends on how an organization decides to structure its system, but these points can usually be redeemed for merchandise, gift cards, or travel incentives from an employee rewards catalog.

-Another merit of a points-based reward program is that they give you the flexibility to reward in a larger range of dollar increments.
-For instance, if your company has a limited monthly budget to dedicate to a recognition program, a points-based reward system lets you dole out smaller dollar amounts more frequently.
-This creates more recognition touch points with employees without having to break the bank.
+Another merit of a points-based employee reward program is that they give you the flexibility to reward in a larger range of dollar increments.
+For instance, if your company has a limited monthly budget to dedicate to an employee recognition program, a points-based employee reward system lets you dole out smaller dollar amounts more frequently.
+This creates more employee recognition touch points with employees without having to break the bank.

 As mentioned before, with points-based platforms, employees will frequently hoard points to save for larger rewards, which can take place over a long period of time.
 During this process, one of two things tends to happen: